 5. Lesson planning

 Though there are many differences in teaching English to children and adults, there is something you will need to master for both: lesson planning.
 Your lessons will have to be carefully planned, motivating and pitched to the right level of your class.
-You should start with the easier tasks and you can increase the difficulty as the lesson progresses.
+You should start with the easier tasks and increase the difficulty as the lesson progresses.